ziadsharara/cic-employee-management-system/README.md

 - [x] Export to Excel/PDF (Implemented: EmployeeList table can be exported to Excel and PDF)
 - [x] Bulk employee operations
-- [ ] Employee photo upload and avatar
-- [ ] Table pagination and sorting
+- [x] Table pagination and sorting

 ### Phase 3: Enterprise Features 📋